arrudasoueu/PME/README.md

 # Pedal Multi Effects (PME)

-Virtual pedalboard developed in Pure Data featuring multiple audio processing effects.
+A virtual multi-effects pedalboard developed in Pure Data.

-This project was created as a study project for Music and Technology courses, exploring digital signal processing, sound synthesis, musical interfaces, and MIDI control.
+Created as a study project in Music and Technology, exploring digital signal processing, sound synthesis, musical interfaces, and MIDI control.

 ## Effects

 * Reverb
-* Feedback Delay
+* Delay with Feedback
 * Chorus
 * Plate Reverb

 ## Features

-* Independent effect on/off control
+* Independent on/off control for each effect
 * Presets for selected modules
 * Keyboard control
 * MIDI parameter mapping